-- any adverse publicity regarding us, our products, our distribution channel or our competitors; - a lack of interest in, or the technical failure of, existing or new products; - the public's perception of our products and their ingredients; - the public's perception of our distributors and direct selling businesses in general; and - general economic and business conditions.
+- any adverse publicity regarding us, our products, our distribution channel or our competitors; - a lack of interest in, or the technical failure of, existing or new products; - the public's perception of our products and their ingredients; - the public's perception of our distributors and direct selling businesses in general; - our actions to enforce our policies and procedures; and - general economic and business conditions.

-In addition, we may face saturation or maturity levels in a given country or market.
-This is of particular concern in Taiwan, where industry sources have estimated that over 10% of the population is already involved in some form of direct selling.
-The maturity of several of our markets could also affect our ability to attract and retain distributors in those markets.
+In addition, we may face saturation or maturity levels in a given country or market which could negatively impact our ability to attract and retain distributors in such market.